 FIG. 3.23.
-Observed time-series of meridional heat transport (MHT) at 41°N (profiling floats), 26°N (mooring/hydrography) and 30-35°S (XBTs) in the Atlantic compared to the monthly estimates from the ECCO-PROD version 4 (FH12, blue line) and the Soda version 2.2.4 (red line) models.
+Observed time-series of meridional heat transport (MHT) at 41°N (profiling floats), 26°N (mooring/hydrography) and 30-35°S (XBTs) in the Atlantic compared to the monthly estimates from the ECCO-PROD version 4 (FH12, blue line, Forget and Heimbach 2012) and the Soda version 2.2.4 (red line, Carton and Giese 2008) models.
 At 41°N the black line is the estimate MHT and the grey lines represents the error in the estimate (Hobbs and Willis 2012).
 At 26°N the black line is the observed data filtered with a 30 day boxcar filter and the grey lines are the underlying 12 hourly data.
 For the 35°S plot the grey line is the quarterly estimated MHT from XBTs and the black line is a yearly boxcar filter to those quarterly estimates.